fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

     Notice that your code now uses the `FirstName` and `LastName` properties of the `BankCustomer` class to access the first name and last name of each customer.
-The code also demonstrates setting the `FirstName` and `LastName` properties top change the name of `customer1`.
+The code also demonstrates setting the `FirstName` and `LastName` properties to change the name of `customer1`.

-    You may also notice commented code line that assigns a value to the `customerId` field directly.
+    You may also notice the commented code line that assigns a value to the `customerId` field directly.
 The `customerId` field is read-only and cannot be changed after it's initialized in the constructor.
 If you uncomment this code line, the code will not compile.

 1. Take a minute to review your code.